-A new FDA-submitted self-collection HPV test aims to improve cervical cancer screening access for underserved women by offering a convenient, non-invasive at-home option.
+A new FDA-submitted self-collection HPV test aims to improve cervical cancer screening access for underserved women by offering a convenient, noninvasive at-home option.

-Andrews identified the primary challenge as reaching the 30% of women and people with a cervix in the United States who are under-screened or have never been screened.
+Andrews identified the primary challenge as reaching the 30% of women and people with a cervix in the United States who are underscreened or have never been screened.
 These individuals are disproportionately from underserved communities, contributing to stagnant cervical cancer rates.
-Traditional clinical screenings using a speculum can be a deterrent becuase of issues such as lack of insurance, transportation, time off work, or past trauma.
+Traditional clinical screenings using a speculum can be a deterrent because of issues such as lack of insurance, transportation, time off work, or past trauma.
 To address these barriers, Andrews emphasized the need for self-collection options that allow patients to screen at home, increasing accessibility and comfort.

 He introduced BD's new self-collection HPV testing method, which has been submitted to the FDA for approval.
 This procedure allows a clinician to order a test that is mailed to the patient’s home.
 The patient collects their sample using a simple swab, seals it in a tube, and returns it by mail.
 In the lab, the sample is processed using BD’s automated COR system, which runs a DNA PCR test called Onclarity.
 A unique feature of this test is its extended HPV genotyping, which enables precise follow-up steps based on the HPV type detected.